 - These requirements apply to overhead and underground services.

-- Detailed Specifications for Underground Service to a Residence are found here.
+- Full Specification for Underground Service to Residence available here

 Exhibit 1 - Temporary Service, Overhead Installation